 The estimated fair values of other financial instruments which are longer-term in nature or may contain more than minimal credit risk may be different to their carrying value.
 Financial assets of this type primarily include certain loans which are reported within Loans receivable while financial liabilities primarily include long-term borrowings which are reported within Long-term borrowings.
 The estimated fair value of loans receivable which are not elected for the fair value option is generally estimated in the same way as other loans carried at fair value on a recurring basis.
 Where quoted market prices are available, such market prices are utilized to estimate fair value.
-The fair value of long-term borrowings which are not elected for the fair value option is generally estimated in the same way as other borrowings carried at fair value on a recurring basis using quoted market prices where available or by DCF valuation techniques.
+The fair value of long-term borrowings which are not elected for the fair value of long-term borrowings which are not elected for the fair value of long-term borrowings which are not elected for the fair value of long-term borrowings which are not elected for the fair value of long-term borrowings which are not elected for the fair value of long-term borrowings which are not elected for the fair value of long-term borrowings which are not elected for the fair value of long-term borrowings carried at fair value on a recurring basis using quoted market prices where available or by DCF valuation techniques.
 All of these financial assets and financial liabilities would be generally classified in Level 2 or Level 3 within the fair value hierarchy using the same methodology as is applied to these instruments when they are elected for the fair value option.

-The following tables present carrying values, fair values and classification within the fair value hierarchy for certain classes of financial instrument of which a portion of the ending balance was carried at fair value as of March 31, 2016 and 2017.
+The following tables present carrying values, fair values and classification within the fair value hierarchy for certain classes of financial instrument of which a portion of the ending balance was carried at fair value as of March 31, 2017 and 2018.